robcoward/cloudfoundry-php-app/README.md

 # cloudfoundry-php-app
 Demo PHP app for deployment on Cloud Foundry

-Sample php webpage for use with Jenkins Delivery Pipeline demo
+Sample php webpage for use with Jenkins Delivery Pipeline demo.